LivNLP/cosine-discounting/README.md

 - approach4: probabilistic word type-dependent adjustment
 - approach5: z-score normalization

-Note that version 1 is for the University of Liverpool thesis.
+Note that version 1 is for the University of Liverpool thesis and version 2 is for publication.